dslaborg/frequency-pretraining/README.md

 > Niklas Grieger, Siamak Mehrkanoon and Stephan Bialonski.
 Data-Efficient Sleep Staging with Synthetic Time Series
 > Pretraining. arXiv:2403.08592, 2021.
 URL https://arxiv.org/abs/2403.08592

-Part of our work will be presented at the ICLR 2024 Workshop on Learning from Time Series for Health:
+Part of our work was presented at the ICLR 2024 Workshop on Learning from Time Series for Health:

 > Niklas Grieger, Siamak Mehrkanoon and Stephan Bialonski.
 Pretraining Sleep Staging Models without Patient Data.
 In *ICLR 2024 Workshop on Learning from Time Series for Health*, Vienna, Austria, 2024.